How Much Time Do I Need To Create A New Laboratory?

 How is it that you are still under immense pressure from investors, customers and staff alike who all want to know whether we can still achieve our deadline for being operational?
 Sound familiar?

-This article identifies the factors which influence how long it will take and sets out how to find the critical path for getting there.
+This article identifies the factors which influence how long the laboratory fit-out timeline is and sets out how to find the critical path for getting there.

 1) Select the Right Approach